 Haiti Emergency Relief 2021

-Given the current situation and instability in Haiti, we are working alongside the local leaders, partners, and Haitian churches we serve on the ground to support vulnerable families with food, shelter, and safety.
+In light of the recent earthquake and the current situation and instability in Haiti, we are working alongside the local leaders, partners, and Haitian churches we serve on the ground to support vulnerable families with food, shelter, safety, and medical supplies.
 With limited access to food and resources and gang activity driving families from their homes, quick action to support vulnerable families is critical.
+Your generosity has allowed our partners on the ground to support over 300 families!
+There are still another 300 families on the waiting list who need crucial support.
+Every $500 will support an entire family with food, shelter, and safety.

 EVERY $1 PROVIDES 1 MEAL